nik0chan/ansible/README.md

 # NOTES

-Deploying inscances on Google Cloud Platfom
+Deploying instances on Google Cloud Platfom

 It's preferable to add public key on "Metadata -> SSH Keys" of your Google Cloud Plattofm to avoid password prompt in favour of  automatization